LauraBas/MenuApp/frontend/README.md

 Material UI was used for general stylings.
 The tests use Chai and Mocha.

+## Comments
+I couldn't connect mysql with docker so I decided to retrieve the data on local instead of using the data base.
+Although I commented the code that I wrote before, so you can read it.

 ## Questions

 * What would you improve with your code?